Pathangi-Jatinshravan/infection/README.md

 Several of these weighting schemes are predicated on the availability of salient user information for the problem at hand.

--Total number of minutes spent on KA within the last X days/weeks/months for any given student-coach pair (to gauge whether the pair is active - targeting inactive users as stopping points for the infection minimizes the risk of a site version mismatch).
-This activity window could be determined by the average length of an A/B test.
+__Time weighting__: Total number of minutes spent on KA within the last X days/weeks/months for any given student-coach pair (to gauge whether the pair is active - targeting inactive users as stopping points for the infection minimizes the risk of a site version mismatch).
+This activity window should be scaled to the average length of an A/B test.

--Aggregate number of logins for a coach-student pair.
+__Aggregate number of logins__ for a coach-student pair.

 Logins * minutes spent on KA

 (Many logins but short visits are not as strong of an indicator of engagement and volume of use.)

--Interactions: weight edges by total hours spent *together* (affinity).
+__Affinity__: weight edges by total hours spent *together*.
 That way, if two users are active independently but use the site together infrequently, it might be okay to stop the infection from spreading across that edge.
 (Fraction of total time spent on site during which user is working on an assigned playlist from a given coach.)

 ## Ideas for extensions